Setu412/ArcadeGame/README.md

 ### Generating Javadocs

-Follow these steps to generating documentations or javadocs for this project:
+Follow these steps to generate documentation (javadocs) for the project:

 1. Open the shell of your choice (eg. Command Prompt(Windows users) or Terminal(macOS or Linux users))